DrixoX/kanna6-bot/README.md

 ;help ✩ The Help command

-;give-roles ✩ Give the Member Roles

 ;bot-info ✩ shows you the bot info

+;start ✩ Giveaways Start

+;end ✩ end the Giveaways

-;lock ✩ Lockdown the Channel
+;reroll ✩ Reroll the Giveaways (new winner)

 ;slowmode ✩ SlowMode the Channel